SMSpp-Project/SMSpp/README.md

 ## Running the tests

-By default, some simple unit tests are built with the library.
+Some simple unit tests will be built with the library, to run them, launch `ctest` from the build directory.
-To run them, launch `ctest` from the build directory.
+To disable them, configure the library with the option `-DBUILD_TESTING=OFF`.

 ## Contributing